Sequential Fundraising and Mutual Insurance: Introduction

 The theory of incentives in sequential fundraising processes has been gaining traction with the rise of crowdfunding platforms and venture capital funds.
-The literature's lion share focuses on the interaction with the entrepreneur, studying questions of moral hazard, number of investments, and the pace at which investments occur.
-In \cite{Hellmann2015}, the authors study the interplay between early contributors (\textit{angels}) and later ones (\textit{venture capital markets}).
-The authors present a model in which the fundraising process comprises two stages.
-The initial funding is raised by angels.
-Following the results from this stage, additional funds are raised from venture capital.
-The authors use a ``costly search model" to find an equilibrium in both markets.
-In their model, VC investment occurs only if the amount raised from angels surpasses a certain threshold, thus signalling a high-value investment.
-Angels, who know that the process succeeds only if favorable information is uncovered, have incentives to invest in {\em a priori} riskier investments.
-In equilibrium, both forces are balanced and result in sub-optimal entrepreneur market size.
-In \cite{Bergemann2004} the authors study the relationship between an investor and an entrepreneur.
-They present a repeated moral hazard game in which an entrepreneur raises funds from an investor.
-After raising an investment, the entrepreneur decides which part of it is allocated to the company and which is diverted to her own goals.
-The authors compare between two scenarios, one where investors can monitor the entrepreneur decision and one where they cannot.
-The lack of information creates a scenario in which the investor is implicitly committed to a stopping time, which is invariant to the entrepreneur interim behavior.
-In \cite{Bergemann2008}, investors decide sequentially over the pace at which a venture is funded.
-They find that in this scenario, investment pace starts slowly and accelerates with favorable information.
-The work closest to ours is \cite{Halac2018}.
-The model presented in \cite{Halac2018} comprises agents who have heterogeneous investment size, and act sequentially and decide whether to invest in a firm.
-The firm can alter its revenue stream, which determines the investment attractability.
+The literature's lion share focuses on the interaction with the entrepreneur (e.g., \cite{Hellmann2015,Bergemann2004}), studying questions of moral hazard, number of investments, and the pace at which investments occur (e.g., \cite{Bergemann2008,Halac2020}. {\cite{Ali2012} presented a model in which agents arrive sequentially and have utilities that depend on both the underlying state of nature and the realized vector of actions.
+They defined a set of `` sincere" strategies in which an agent's action is determined solely by the history of actions and her signal and not by her anticipation of future actions and proved that, under some assumptions, a sincere strategy equilibrium exists.
+Additionally, they show that herding may still emerge.
+The work closest to ours is \cite{Halac2020}.
+The model presented in \cite{Halac2020} comprises agents who have heterogeneous investment size, act sequentially and decide whether to invest in a firm.
+The firm can alter its revenue stream, which determines the investment attractiveness.
 They show that the optimal firm strategy increases the inequality between the returns of large investors and smaller ones.
 We supplement \cite{Bergemann2008,Bergemann2004} by requiring investments to initiate the process, thus investors cannot alter their decision based on interim output.
 We extend \cite{Hellmann2015} to a case of more than two rounds of investment.
-We supplement \cite{Halac2018} as in our model, agents are aware of the exact amount of participation required, and thus can make inferences from the decision of the pivotal investor, who, in turn, knows she is pivotal.
-We show that the pivotal nature of the latter plays a major role in her decision and on the efficiency in which information is aggregated, and allow for both social insurance and delegation which were unobserved in previous work.
+Compared to \cite{Ali2012}, We study a broader set of Markovian strategies where agents consider their influence on future agents as well as their pivotality.
+We prove that herding may still emerge.
+Furthermore, we show that information aggregation may suffer from a new type of equilibrium in which early agents {\em de facto} delegate their decision to later arrivals.} Finally, we extend \cite{Halac2020}, as in our model, agents are aware of the exact amount of participation required, and thus can make inferences from the decision of the pivotal investor, who, in turn, knows she is pivotal.
+We show that the pivotal nature of the latter has a major impact on her decision and on the efficiency of information aggregation, and allows for both mutual insurance and delegation which were unobserved in previous work.